 Cotton is one of the most breathable materials, so cotton sheets or blankets could help keep you cool through the night.

-Common advice for staying cool without air conditioning includes refrigerating or freezing wet socks, blankets or clothing then ringing them out for sleep.
+Common advice for staying cool without air conditioning includes refrigerating or freezing wet socks, blankets or clothing then ringing them out to wear while you sleep.
 But this isn't a good idea, Porter said.

 "The amount of energy they can absorb from your body that night, they will be warm in just a matter of minutes," he said.
 "And then you'd have damp stuff that would mold your mattress.
 So you definitely don't want to do that."

-If no one's using a room, close it off to keep the cool air in only occupied areas of the house.
+If no one's using a room that doesn't have vents or registers, close the door to that area to keep the cool air confined to only occupied areas of the house.

 Flip the switch for the exhaust fan in your kitchen to pull hot air that rises after you cook or in your bathroom to draw out steam after you shower.